apache/nuttx-apps/examples/README.txt

   The text display will continue to update while the pop-up is visible.

-  NOTE:  This example will *only* work with FB drivers and with LCD drivers that support reading the contents of the internal LCD memory.
+  NOTE:  This example will *only* work with FB drivers and with LCD drivers that support reading the contents of the internal LCD memory *unless* you define CONFIG_EXAMPLES_NXTEXT_NOGETRUN.
 If you notice garbage on the display or a failure at the point where the display should scroll, it is probably because you have an LCD driver that is write-only.

   The following configuration options can be selected: